Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 When you arrive at the Syrian immigration, go to the bank wicket in the large room, pay the $US 90 and get a receipt that is presented with your passport to one of the several immigration officers.
 They type in the information and put two stamps in your passport and you have your visa.
 The only question was what I did for work (retired was not good enough and I told him my past job).
 It ends up being quite simple and quick.

 Old City of Damascus.
-This is a all cobble narrow streets ending in narrow alleys.
-The atmosphere is buildings in various states of decay and the crowds of pedestrians made busier by all the parked cars parked and traffic that is allowed full access.
-At night cafes booming music are open to very late, businesses still function at 1am and a small section has many bars.
-Unlike most Muslim countries alcohol is common and the many non-Sunni women wear nothing on their heads (Druize, Shia, Christians).
+This is an all-cobble narrow street ending in narrow alleys.
+The atmosphere is buildings in various states of decay and the crowds of pedestrians are made busier by all the parked cars and traffic allowed full access.
+At night cafes booming music are open very late, businesses still function at 1 am and a small section has many bars.
+Unlike most Muslim countries alcohol is common and many non-Sunni women wear nothing on their heads (Druize, Shia, Christians).
 Smoking is allowed everywhere.

 Day 2 Bosra